teddyaroca/Summer_2022_bioinformatics/README.md

 # DATASETS

 This year, our datasets will be based on a study by Richardson et al. (2018)[^1], in which they looked at the capability of **_Staphyloccocus aureus_** to jump across host species.
-In the folder "datasets" you will find a "core_genome" alignment for the entire dataset (800 strains) and individual gene alignments.
+In the folder "datasets" you will find a "core_genome" alignment for the entire dataset (roughly 600 strains) and individual gene alignments.
+Your assignment thorughout this workshop will be to build a phylogenetic tree and look a gene presence/absence of your assigned genes (around 5), summarize and plot some of the metadata for visualization purposes, and prepare slides for the final sympossium.

 [^1]:Richardson, E. J., Bacigalupe, R., Harrison, E. M., Weinert, L. A., Lycett, S., Vrieling, M., Robb, K., Hoskisson, P. A., Holden, M. T. G., Feil, E. J., Paterson, G. K., Tong, S. Y. C., Shittu, A., van Wamel, W., Aanensen, D. M., Parkhill, J., Peacock, S. J., Corander, J., Holmes, M., & Fitzgerald, J. R. (2018).
 Gene exchange drives the ecological success of a multi-host bacterial pathogen.
 Nature Ecology and Evolution, 2(9), 1468–1478. https://doi.org/10.1038/s41559-018-0617-0